awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

    }
    ```

-   Type the following command to test the *publishNewBark* function:
+   Enter the following command to test the `publishNewBark` function\.

    ```
    aws lambda invoke  --function-name publishNewBark --payload file://payload.json output.txt
    ```

-   If the test was successful, you will see the following output:
+   If the test was successful, you will see the following output\.

    ```
    {